How Therapy Helps: Understanding ERP (and What Actually Supports Change)

 For example:

 ERP works best when it’s collaborative, consent-based, and trauma-informed.
-That’s how I approach it.
+Those principles also guide how I support clients with OCD more broadly, whether or not ERP is part of their treatment.

 Why I Trained in This

 I chose training in ERP with Thrive OCD, a program created by therapists who also live with OCD.
-This wasn’t just professional — it was personal.
-I wanted to support my clients more deeply, especially those navigating:
+I wanted to deeply understand OCD, intrusive thoughts, and the exposure-based models that are often recommended, so I could better support clients navigating this diagnosis.

 Want to Learn More?

 If you’re starting to learn about OCD and how treatment actually works, I created my own OCD + ERP Guide to walk you through the basics.
 It breaks down what OCD really is, why intrusive thoughts feel so intense, and how Exposure and Response Prevention (ERP) helps you build confidence instead of relying on compulsions.
-It’s meant to help you learn, reflect, and prepare before we dive into ERP together—or to revisit anytime you need a little extra clarity.
+IIt’s meant to help you learn, reflect, and prepare — whether you’re considering ERP, working with an ERP provider, or simply trying to understand your OCD more clearly.

 🖤 Download the Not Another Therapist OCD + ERP Guide